-Accessing the motherboard involves removal of the rear panel, then remove 8 self-tapping screws which hold the metal drive bays to the base and front panel.
+Accessing the motherboard involves the removal of the rear panel, and then removing 8 self-tapping screws which hold the metal drive bays to the base and front panel.

 The front panel is removed by releasing 4 small plastic clips which hold the front to the drive bays and then disconnecting the multiway cable from the front panel PCB.